Amazon Marketplace

 JBP (Joint Business Plan) is a strategic document between Amazon and large vendor partners for planning sales targets, marketing budgets, and action plans.
 It is typically a one-year or multi-year document.
 A strong JBP can secure better terms, co-marketing funds, and Amazon prioritization.

-Open term pageKPI
+Open glossary pageKPI

 Key Performance Indicator

-Open term pageKVI
+Open glossary pageKVI

 Key Value Items